Benzodiazepine Abuse Treatment Self-Care at Home

 - Acute toxicity: The treatment required usually depends on what drugs were taken and how much.
 Often, you need only a period of evaluation in a hospital emergency department.

 - If the drugs were taken within the previous 1-2 hours, the doctor may consider gastric lavage.
-With this procedure, a large tube is placed directly into your stomach through the mouth.
+With this procedure, a large tube is placed directly into your stomach through the mouth or nose.
 Large volumes of water can then be pushed into the stomach in an attempt to wash out the pill fragments.
 This is not used often and only if you are known to have swallowed other potentially more lethal medications.

 - A single dose of activated charcoal is recommended for people who come to the emergency department within 4 hours of taking drugs.
 This acts to prevent absorption of the medication.
 It is a black powder that is mixed with water and given to you to drink.
 Side effects can include nausea, vomiting, and abdominal cramps.